hardisj/erinsaudiocorner/content/english/loudspeakers/ELAC_UBR62.md

 If you like what you see here and want to help support the cause there are a few ways you can do so:
 * Join my Patreon [here](https://www.patreon.com/erinsaudiocorner).
 * Contribute via PayPal [here](https://www.paypal.com/donate?hosted_button_id=CLHSW4L9SBSLY).
-* Using my Amazon affiliate link [here](https://amzn.to/3npcTGl) as it helps me gain a small commission at no additional cost to you.
+* Purchase via Crutchfield affiliate link [here](https://shop-links.co/chErPHS8J0A) as it helps me gain a small commission at no additional cost to you.

 Your support helps me pay for new items to test, hardware, miscellaneous items and costs of the site's server space and bandwidth.
 All of which I otherwise pay out of pocket.
 So, if you can help chip in a few bucks, know that it is *very much* appreciated.